-12. The partner ACMS sends user configuration response to the primary ACMS.
+8. The partner ACMS sends user configuration response to the primary ACMS.

-13. The primary ACMC stores the user configuration response.

-NOTE 3: There may be a considerable pause betwenn step 13 and 14.

-14. The authorized user of primary MC system logs on to primary ACMC.

-15. The primary ACMS notifies the ACMC of the pending request.

-16. The primary ACMC queries the primary ACMS for pending responses.
+9. The primary ACMS stores the user configuration response.
+If the primary ACMC is not logged on the primary ACMS will follow the pending request procedure as described in clause 7.1.1.

-17. The primary ACM S forwards the user configuration response to the primary ACMC.
+10. The primary ACM S sends the user configuration response to the primary ACMC.

 7.7.2 Solution evaluation